Rubzio/styleguides/clean-abap/CleanABAP.md

 - Exceptions can provide details on the error in their attributes and through methods.
 Return codes require you to devise a different solution on your own, such as also returning a log.

+- You can include error texts to exceptions.

 - The environment reminds the caller with syntax errors to handle exceptions.
 Return codes can be accidentally ignored without anybody noticing.

+- The caller can handle exceptions in more flexible way.
+For instance fixing and reprocessing the call

 #### Don't let failures slip through